o3de/o3de.org/content/docs/user-guide/components/reference/gradients/gradient-baker.md

 ![Complex chain with gradient baker](/images/user-guide/components/reference/gradients/gradient-baker-single-image-gradient.png)

 The final optimization step is to select all of the gradients in your chain and mark them as **Editor only**.
 This will prevent them from being loaded/computed at runtime.
-You can optionally mark the **Gradient Baker** as **Editor only** as well, but it will have no effect because there is no runtime component for it anyways.
+You can optionally mark the **Gradient Baker** as **Editor only** as well, but it will have no effect because there is no runtime component for it.

 ![Mark gradient/gradient generators Editor only to disable at runtime](/images/user-guide/components/reference/gradients/gradient-baker-editor-only.png)